 He headed Boston’s neighborhood revitalization efforts in the 1980s, where he helped pioneer a series of public/private ventures that have been widely emulated by other cities.
 Mr. Grogan graduated with honors in American History from Williams College and holds a Master’s degree in Administration from the Harvard Graduate School of Education.
 Williams College awarded Mr. Grogan a Bicentennial Medal for his leadership in inner-city revitalization efforts.
-He holds honorary degrees from The Boston Architectural College, The Benjamin Franklin Institute of Technology, The Urban College of Boston, Mount Ida College and Suffolk University Sawyer Business College.
+He also holds honorary degrees from 5 institutions of higher education.

-Mr. Grogan is a founder and director of The Community Development Trust; a director of New Profit Inc., and a former trustee of Williams College, and the John S. and James L. Knight Foundation.
+Mr. Grogan is a founder and director of The Community Development Trust, a director of New Profit Inc., and a former trustee of Williams College and the John S. and James L. Knight Foundation.
 He is co-author with Tony Proscio of the book, Comeback Cities.

 Mr. Grogan has been on the CDT Board since 1998 and his present term expires in 2021.